falmusha/gen_bot/README.md

-# BotKit
+# GenBot

 This is the library used to build the chatbot in my [ElixirConf talk](https://www.youtube.com/watch?v=GorU5oEbf-c).
 This library is not yet available on hex, so no documentation yet.
-For examples, take a look at [BotKit examples](https://github.com/falmusha/botkit_example).

 ## Installation